 Determination of severe weather event

 Among other things, the determination of a severe weather event enables permitted severe weather shelters to begin operating.
-The following are permitted severe weather shelters in Longview at this time:
+The following are permitted severe weather shelters in Longview at this time (please check with individual shelters for availability):

 First Christian Church, 2000 E. Kessler Boulevard

-The Baird House / St. Stephens Episcopal Church, 1418 22nd Avenue.
+St. Stephens Episcopal Church, 202 Washington Street.
 This shelter is open to youth (17 and under) and to parents with minor children.
+(Please note the address change.)

 City Manager Sacha has authorized Community Development Director/Building Official John Brickey to issue temporary use permits for any buildings for which severe weather shelter designation may be sought and which, upon inspection, are determined to meet basic building safety standards for temporarily housing persons by Mr. Brickey and Fire Marshall Jon Dunaway.
 There is no fee for a temporary use permit for a severe weather shelter, and a permit may be valid for a period of 365 days.